bugii/SME-Group1/README.md

 ### Goals

 RQ1:  How does the usage of dependencies correlate with code destabilization, as measured by the amount of issues and bugs after a project release?
+RQ2: Do newer (by looking at latest commit) projects have more and smaller (in terms of megabyte of the underlying container) microservices?
+RQ3: With increasing number of microservices in a project, how do the dependencies between them evolve?

 ### Part 1: Traditional Ecosystems